- August 6, 2018

 - Children of Andorran citizens born domestically (Art.
 1) and in another country (Art.2) are entitled to citizenship.

-- Adopted children of Andorran citizens under 14 years old or a foreigner and a resident in Andorra for 10 years minimum then the child is entitled to obtain the provisional passport (Art.
+- Children under 14 years old adopted by Andorran or foreign citizens and resident in Andorra for 10 years minimum, then the child is entitled to obtain a provisional passport (Art.
 2 and Art 8.1, 8.2)

 It takes a long time to get acquired citizenship.
 Care must be taken once it is achieved.
 It is forfeited if an individual becomes another country’s citizen.
 Simply, you have dual nationality, which is illegal.
 Individuals may not work for nor bear arms for the non-domestic government.

 For more information don’t hesitate to get in touch with us.